Isabelle Caro: Biography

-Caro was also interviewed in the second episode of the TV documentary series, The Price of Beauty, in which Jessica Simpson and her two best friends, Ken Pavés and CaCee Cobb, traveled the world to explore the meaning of true beauty.
+Caro was interviewed in the second episode of the TV documentary series, The Price of Beauty, in which Jessica Simpson and her two best friends, Ken Pavés and CaCee Cobb, traveled the world to explore the meaning of true beauty.
 Simpson investigated the problem of how some female fashion models have become obsessed with being skinny.
 Caro talked about how she became anorexic and warned other girls about anorexia.
 Simpson was moved to say "What you are doing right now makes you more beautiful and I hope women all over the world hear about the story and it is important to know that how skinny you are does not make you beautiful."
 It aired on 22 March 2010 in the US and on 21 August in Japan.

 Caro also appeared on National Geographic Channel's Taboo: Beauty.
 The show was filmed two months prior to her death.

 Death

-Caro died on 17 November 2010 in France, after spending about two weeks in hospital with acute respiratory disease.
+Caro died on 18 November 2010 in France, after spending about two weeks in hospital with acute respiratory disease.
 The cause of her death is unknown, although it was probably as a result of immunodeficiency due to anorexia.
 Caro's acting instructor, Daniele Dubreuil-Prevot, told the Associated Press news agency that Caro had died "after returning to France" from a job in Tokyo, and that "she had been sick for a very long time" (in reference to her anorexia).
 Her family only reported Caro's death to the media a month afterward, on 29 December 2010.
 Caro died in Paris and is buried in the Cimetière du Montparnasse.
-On 18 January 2011, it was reported that Caro's mother, Marie, had killed herself during the previous week.
+On 18 January 2011, it was reported that Caro's mother, Marie, had committed suicide during the previous week.